The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 Certain lifestyle habits either support or hinder optimal genital development:

-- A balanced diet rich in lean proteins, fruits, vegetables, whole grains fuels body systems that drive pubertal changes.
+- A balanced diet rich in lean proteins, fruits, vegetables, and whole grains fuels body systems that drive pubertal changes.

 Treatments & Medical Interventions: When Growth Stops Prematurely?